bpevs/learn_js_from_ben/lessons/Basics/README.md

 ## After Doing "Javascripting"

-After completing the javascripting tutorial, I suggest to work on some toy problems (interview questions).
-I do not usually recommend doing this for actual interview prep, since I would advocate that working on personal projects is more useful.
-However, I think they are VERY valuable for beginners to become more familiar with code and how to solve problems with it.
+After completing the javascripting tutorial, I suggest to work on some practice problems.
+Just doing a bit of these can help you get a feel for how to approach solving problems with code.

 I suggest you work on some of these kinds of problems, and try to reference [MDN Javascript Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)